Asian-Nation :: Asian American History, Demographics, & Issues

 Shocking News: Chinese Food Can Be Unhealthy

 I normally like to promote most forms of Asian and Asian American culture, but sometimes I also have to be realistic, especially when it comes to things that are healthy or unhealthy.
-Case in point: as Wired News reports, a new study confirms that many of us have already known: [Americanized] Chinese food can be rather unhealthy for you:
+Case in point: as Wired News reports, a new study confirms that many of us have already known: Americanized Chinese restaurant food can be rather unhealthy for you:

 A plate of General Tso’s chicken, for example, is loaded with about 40 percent more sodium and more than half the calories an average adult needs for an entire day.
 The battered, fried chicken dish with vegetables has 1,300 calories, 3,200 milligrams of sodium and 11 grams of saturated fat.
 That’s before the rice (200 calories a cup).
 And after the egg rolls (200 calories and 400 milligrams of sodium).